zont/gulp-usemin/README.md

 If exist used for modify files.
 If does not contain string 'concat', then it added as first member of pipeline

+#### ouputRelativePath
+Type: `String`
+Relative location to html file for new concatenated js and css.

 ## Use case